-Between 1977 and 1979 Nhlanhla Xaba worked as an ordinary labourer at Jabula Milling Company in Springs and after raising enough money he went back to school to pursue his Matric studies, which he completed in 1981.
-As early as the seventies Xaba was aware of his artistic potential but opportunities at that time were limited.
+Between 1977 and 1979 Nhlanhla Xaba worked as a labourer at Jabula Milling Company in Springs and after raising enough money he went back to school to pursue his high school studies, which he completed in 1981.
+As early as the 1970s Xaba was aware of his artistic potential but opportunities to study art at that time were limited.
 He was fortunate to have met Madi Phala, an artist and designer, who lived in Springs and who became his first mentor in art.
-For a period of three and half years Nhlanhla Xaba and Madi Phala lived and worked together informally as practising artists.
+For a period of three and half years, Nhlanhla Xaba and Madi Phala lived and worked together informally as practising artists.

 At the beginning of 1985, Xaba went back to KwaZulu Natal, to the Mangosuthu Technikon where he enrolled for Architectural Drafting studies.
 At this institution, Nhlanhla Xaba spent one year but could not proceed with his studies due to a lack of funds.

 Since then, opportunities opened up and Xaba participated in numerous local and international exhibitions.
-Together with Kim Berman he founded The Artist Proof Studio where he worked as a teacher, mentor and inspiration to many young artists.
-At the time of his death Xaba was in the process of completing his BA (FA) degree at the University of South Africa.
+Together with Kim Berman, he founded Artist Proof Studio where he worked as a teacher, mentor and inspiration to many young artists.
+At the time of his death, Xaba was in the process of completing his BA (FA) degree at the University of South Africa.

 I attempt to convey - not the simplicity of representation - but a more complex and layered process.
-Neither the painting nor the approach is an attempt to surprise the viewer - instead it recreates what everyone knows.
+Neither the painting nor the approach is an attempt to surprise the viewer - instead, it recreates what everyone knows.
 It reflects the process of life and living."
+Nhlanhla Xaba

 In November 2002, on completing the plates for the last lithographs he was to make, Nhlanhla Xaba wrote some notes about the images:

 In 1980 Zimbabwe was freed but twenty years later there is economic instability.
 Namibia followed in 1990 and South Africa in 1994.
-Young people of my generation had been scattered all over central Africa, Europe and as Far East as Russia for military training to combat the colonisers.
-But today in our "respectful" countries - there is famine, starvation, promise of education unfulfilled, promised land and work unfulfilled and so forth.
+Young people of my generation had been scattered all over central Africa, Europe and as far east as Russia for military training to combat the colonisers.
+But today in our "respectful" countries - there is famine, starvation, the promise of education unfulfilled, promised land and work unfulfilled and so forth.

 This is extended to a new generation where we have a constant increase in the number of children in the streets.
 How they survive, God knows and them.